 Apicoectomy (Surgical Root-End Procedure) in New York City

-A Deeper Solution for Persistent Tooth Problems
+A Solution for Persistent Root Canal Problems

-What Is an Apicoectomy?
+What is an Apicoectomy?

-Unlike a root canal, which treats the interior of the tooth’s canals, an apicoectomy addresses the outside of the root and the surrounding bone tissue.
+Unlike a root canal, which treats the interior of the tooth’s canals, an apicoectomy addresses the tip of the root and the surrounding bone tissue.
 It’s often used when standard treatments have already been applied but symptoms or issues remain, especially in cases involving:

-• Microscopic fractures or canal branches at the root end that do not appear on x-rays
+Microscopic fractures or canal branches at the root end that do not appear on x-rays

-• Ongoing discomfort of a previously root canal treated tooth
+Ongoing discomfort of a previously root canal treated tooth

-How the Apicoectomy Procedure WorksHow the Apicoectomy Procedure Works
+How the Apicoectomy Procedure Works

 The apicoectomy process is highly targeted and minimally invasive.
 It involves several important steps, each designed to address the source of the problem while preserving as much healthy tooth structure as possible.